The Story of Applewood Inn a Romantic Russian River Wine Country Bed and Breakfast Established in 1985

-Jimmy and Darryl’s managerial philosophy regarding the restaurant (developed in tandem with marketing and PR Consultant, Nyna Cox,) was to find talented and innovative young chefs who were primed to burst upon the culinary stage and then stand-back and let them blossom.
+Jimmy and Darryl’s managerial philosophy regarding the restaurant (developed in tandem with marketing and public relations Consultant, Nyna Cox,) was to find talented and innovative young chefs who were primed to burst upon the culinary stage and then stand back and let them blossom.

 Extraordinary Young and Talented Chefs and Applewood's First Michelin Star

-A New Chapter for Applewood and its New Owners
+A New Chapter for Applewood and its New Owner

-In late 2009, Jimmy and Darryl closed their twenty-five year chapter of Applewood’s history and entrusted the care and running of one of the Wine Country’s premier inns to the capable and caring hands of new owner Carlos Pippa who is now writing his own chapter of the history of Applewood Inn.
+In late 2009, Jimmy and Darryl closed their twenty-five-year chapter of of running a Russian River hotel and entrusted the care and running of one of the premier Wine Country’s inns to the capable and caring hands of the new owner, Carlos Pippa, who is now writing his own chapter of the history of this Guerneville lodge.

 After looking at eleven properties, Carlos knew that he had to purchase the Applewood Inn.
 He said that he always wanted to own an inn because he had fond memories of his Italian grandfather’s family guesthouse in Ecuador where Carlos was born.